 In a piece in The Washington Post, Consumer Reports addresses our national dependency on opioids to relieve pain and offers consumers alternative treatments.
 According to a poll conducted by the University of Michigan, Consumer Reports writes that nearly a third of adults ages 50 to 80 report filling a prescription for an opioid medication within the last two years.
 In particular, many older adults may be unnecessarily taking opioids.

-Massage is among the non-drug therapies Consumer Reports recommends for lower back pain, which affects nearly half of healthy, active adults 60 or older.
+Massage is among the non-drug therapies Consumer Reports recommends for lower back pain, affecting nearly half of healthy, active adults 60 or older.
 The organization cites a recommendation from the American College of Physicians (ACP) that first-line treatment for lower back pain should include treatments such as heating pads, massage, acupuncture, tai chi, and yoga.
 Read more.

 Alternative ways to manage pain

 Here’s another article on alternatives for dealing with pain amidst what has been called an epidemic of opioid use.
-The Association of American Medical Colleges (AAMC) writes “As opioid misuse, addiction, and overdose reach historic proportions, medical schools across the country are incorporating training in nonpharmacological treatment options into their curriculums.
+The Association of American Medical Colleges (AAMC) writes, “As opioid misuse, addiction, and overdose reach historic proportions, medical schools across the country are incorporating training in nonpharmacological treatment options into their curriculums.
 Major research laboratories are also devoting time and resources to exploring the efficacy of integrative therapies.”

-While there is a need for more research into complementary and integrative medicine (CIM) for chronic pain conditions, the article points to a 2017 report that found strong evidence of the effectiveness of acupuncture in treating chronic pain and positive preliminary evidence on the use of yoga, massage, tai chi and other CIM modalities to treat pain.
+While there is a need for more research into complementary and integrative medicine (CIM) for chronic pain conditions, the article points to a 2017 report that found strong evidence of the effectiveness of acupuncture in treating chronic pain and positive preliminary evidence on the use of yoga, massage, tai chi, and other CIM modalities to treat pain.